alexisrsantos/JAMA_Reply/README.md

 * The results shown below include:
     + Observations - black dots
     + Predicted value - blue line
-    + Confidence Intervals of the Predicted Value - Grey
+    + Confidence Intervals of the OLS Predicted Value - Grey
-    + Prediction Intervals for the Observation - dashed red lines
+    + Prediction Intervals for the Observations - dashed red lines

-When we calculate the difference between the number of deaths for our period of interest and the upper level of the 95% C.I. the result is **1,011 excess deaths**.
-The differences found here could come from use of updated counts for the 2013-2017 years as released in May 31, 2018 by the Government of Puerto Rico.
-Nevertheless, the number falls withing the interval presented in our previous Research Letter (1,139, 95% CI=1,006;1,272) and within the interval of the census-based model discussed in our Reply 1,191 excess deaths (95% CI 836; 1544).
+When we calculate the difference between the number of deaths for our period of interest and the upper level of the 95% C.I. of the predicted interval for the observations (11,459 deaths-10,448 deaths).
+The result is **1,011 excess deaths**.

+The arithmetic difference of this estimate and our previous one come from use of updated counts for the 2013-2017 years as released in May 31, 2018 by the Government of Puerto Rico.

+Nevertheless, this estimate falls within the interval presented in our previous Research Letter (1,139 excess deaths, 95% CI=1,006;1,272) and within the interval of the census-based model discussed in our Reply (1,191 excess deaths, 95% CI 836; 1544).

 ### Figure 1
 ![Figure 1](Rplot10.jpeg)